potatodudedude/tp/docs/DeveloperGuide.md

 * Upon AB3, we updated some fields of contacts and created several new functions.
 This is relatively challenging given the complexity of some specific functions created.
-* In addition, A new GUI is created.
+* In addition, a new GUI is created.
 It was difficult given the difference between the new-added GUI and the original AB3 GUI.

 ### Challenges